 If you wish to attend this Women in Tech conference, drop us a line at email@example.com of find us in Facebook: AWEN and Womenbizph.

 The article reflects the personal opinion of the author and does not reflect the official stand of the Management Association of the Philippines or the MAP.

-Ms. Pacita “Chit” U. Juan is the chair of the MAP Trade, Investments and Tourism Committee.
-She is the chair of the ASEAN Women Entrepreneurs Network (AWEN); Chair of the Women’s Business Council of the Philippines (Womenbizph); and founding chair of the Women Corporate Directors PH chapter.
+Pacita “Chit” U. Juan is the Chair of the Trade, Investments and Tourism Committee of the Management Association of the Philippines (MAP).
+She is the Chair of the ASEAN Women Entrepreneurs Network (AWEN); Chair of the Women’s Business Council of the Philippines (Womenbizph); and Founding Chair of the Women Corporate Directors PH chapter.